whilenot-dev/whilenot-dev.github.io/content/posts/cool-bugs-vs-shitty-bugs-part-1.md

 In this post I reproduced the bug properly, elaborated the process on how to isolate the problem and got to write some useful scripts that provide observability of established TCP sockets.
 I think it's nice to see that modern frontend engineering involves quite some knowledge about a working system, the complexity of browsers and sometimes a thorough read through specs and historical references.
 What's missing might be a look into the Chromium source code.

 There seems to be an interesting quirk with an `Image` being loaded via `multipart`-HTTP-pushes in an responsive implementation.
 In the end I just assume that an `Image` doesn't get garbage collected by the browser engine after the removal from the DOM, as it's expected to `complete` the loading of the resource first.
 Maybe this behavior clashes with `multipart`-HTTP-pushes, especially together with the behavior of the `load` event as that one doesn't even seem to be according to spec.
-The declarative promise of _React_ just distorted my perspective regarding source fetching here, but I also think it shouldn't make an effort to provide a declarative solution here.
+The declarative promise of _React_ just distorted my perspective regarding source fetching here, but I also think it shouldn't make an effort to provide a declarative solution.

 Regarding responsive images, I did also try out the [`srcset` attribute](https://developer.mozilla.org/en-US/docs/Web/API/HTMLImageElement/srcset) for multi-source fetching without any scripting, but that one had even more quirks, since the image with the higher quality was (once loaded) always the preferred one.
 I might cover this in a followup post and wonder if there are other HTML elements that suffer from such surprises like the `HTMLImageElement`?